AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 24 and 64 (model.py lines 201-208) The model includes RELU layers to introduce nonlinearity (code lines 201, 203, 205), and the data is normalized in the model using a Keras lambda layer (code line 198).

+Actually is it the standard NVidia network which was shown during the Udacity lessons.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 202, 204, 206).

+Other approaches to avoid overfitting are:
+- training data of the tracks clockwise and anti-clockwise
+- limited epochs (maximum 3-4)
+- 20% validation data (see model.py line 185)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 189-190).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with standard parameters, so the learning rate was not tuned manually (see model.py line 220).
+I didn't experience at all with different networks or modifying the NVidia network.
+I adjusted parameters like:
+- number of epochs
+- rates of augmented data
+- dropout layers (where and which dropout rate)
+- color spaces (at the RGB worked best for me)

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and clockwise/anticlockwise driving direction.
+Also certain curves of the second track have been recorded 3-4 times seperately in order to get this tricky curves trained sufficiently

 For details about how I created the training data, see the next section.